TheoBerlin/Portfolio/index.md

 ![Particles](particles.gif)

 The particle computation can be swapped between the CPU and the GPU at any time during runtime.
 When computed on the GPU, a compute shader is used and screen-space collisions can be enabled.
-The compute shader detects and resolves collisions by utilizing the camera's depth buffer and G-buffers containing world positions and normals.
+Collisions are detected and resolved by utilizing the camera's depth buffer and G-buffer containing normals.

 [Shader code](https://github.com/TheoBerlin/VulkanBoys/blob/master/Project/assets/shaders/particles/update_cs.glsl)